mdbtxt1

 The following prefixes have all been exposed as jokes or hoaxes: bronto, cuppa, dea, ento, fito, harpo, hepa, lotta, lotto, nea, otta, revo, syto, tredo, una, xera, zeppo, and zuppa3,27,28,29,33,34.
 Several of these were perpetuated by Internet rumors (compare two posts by Alex Lopez-Ortiz 4,11), and many go back before widespread use of the Internet12.

-One of the earliest examples was apparently a reaction to the silly-sounding and real prefixes yocto and zepto.
-In 1993, as a joke that was reportedly well received on USENET, Morgan Burke27 proposed harpo for 10-27 and groucho for 10-30 (and therefore harpi for 1027 and grouchi for 1030)29.
+One of the earliest and best-known examples are the "Marx Brothers prefixes", apparently a reaction to the silly-sounding and real prefixes yocto and zepto.
+In 1993, in a joke that received "general approval on Usenet", Morgan Burke27 proposed harpo for 10-27 and groucho for 10-30 (and therefore harpi for 1027 and grouchi for 1030)29.

 In addition, the following are simply bogus ad-hoc personal ideas: luma, lunto, mikto, minga, nekto, nena, ocha, otro, pekro, pepta, quekto, quexa, rimto, rinta, sorta, sotro, treda, trekto, uda, udeka, udeko, unto, vendeka, vendeko, vunda, vunkto, weka, weko, wekta, wekto, xenno, xenta, xona, and xonto10.